OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + ' ' + ' '). } function renderCPNI() { document.write('What is CPNI?' + '

-Customer Proprietary Network Information (CPNI) is information that AT&T and other telecommunications carriers obtain when providing your telecommunications services to you.
-CPNI includes the types of telecommunications services you currently purchase, how you use them, and the billing information related to those services, including items such as the types of local, long distance and wireless telecommunications services that you have purchased and your calling details.
-Your telephone number, name and address are not considered CPNI.
+“CPNI” is information about your phone service from us.
+Your phone service could be a cell phone or any sort of home or business phone.
+The “information” is things like what kind of services you have, how you use them, or billing information.
+(Your telephone number, name and address are not considered CPNI.)

 ' + 'Use and Disclosure of CPNI' + '

-We use your CPNI to offer you additional services of the type you already purchase from AT&T. We also may use your CPNI to offer you products and services, packages, discounts and promotions from the AT&T companies, such as High Speed DSL Internet access, wireless service and TV services, which may be different from the types of services you already purchase.
+We do not sell, trade or share your CPNI with anyone outside of the AT&T family of companies\* or our authorized agents, unless required by law (example: a court order).

 ' + '

-AT&T uses technology and security features and strict policy guidelines to safeguard the privacy of CPNI and protect it from unauthorized access or improper use.
-AT&T does not disclose CPNI outside of the AT&T companies or their agents without customer consent except as required or allowed by law.
-When AT&T uses third parties to perform services on its behalf that require the use of CPNI, AT&T requires that they protect CPNI consistent with this privacy policy. _AT&T does not sell CPNI to unaffiliated third parties._
+We do use your CPNI internally, however.
+We may share information about our customers among the AT&T companies and our agents in order to offer you new or enhanced services.
+For example, we might offer a discount or promotion for Internet or TV services based on your CPNI.

 ' + 'Restricting our use of your CPNI' + '

-If you wish to restrict our use of your CPNI for marketing purposes, you may contact a customer service representative at the customer service phone number located on your AT&T telephone bill or one of the following numbers:
+AT&T uses technology and security features, and strict policy guidelines with ourselves and our agents, to safeguard the privacy of CPNI.
+It is your right and our duty under federal law to protect the confidentiality of your CPNI.

 ' + '

-Wireless - 1-800-331-0500
+If you don’t want AT&T to use your CPNI internally for things like offers, here is what you can do:

 ' + '

-Business - 1-888-944-0447
+•  You can “opt out” online, at att.com/ecpnioptout, or

 ' + '

-Residential - 1-800-288-2020
+•  You can call 800.315.8303, any time of day, and follow the prompts, or

 ' + '

-Spanish Language - 1-800-870-5855
+•  You can speak to a service representative at 800.288.2020 (consumer) or 800.321.2000 (business).

 ' + '

-For assistance in other languages, please visit world.att.com.
+•  For languages other than English and Spanish, please visit world.att.com.

 ' + '

-Legacy AT&T Consumer - 1-800-222-0300
+If you choose to restrict our use of your CPNI, it won’t affect any of your services.
+You can change your mind at any time about allowing (or not allowing) us to use your CPNI, and we’ll honor your decision until you change it again.
+If you do restrict your CPNI use, you may still get marketing from us, but it won’t be from using CPNI.

 ' + '

-Restricting our use of your CPNI for marketing purposes will not affect the provision of any AT&T products or services to which you subscribe, nor will it eliminate all types of AT&T marketing contacts.

-' +'Customer Service Contact Numbers' + '

-**Wireless** — 1-800-331-0500

-' + '

-**Business** — 1-888-944-0447

-' + '

-**Residential** — 1-800-288-2020

-' + '

-**Spanish Language** — 1-800-870-5855

-' + '

-**Satellite TV Services** – 1-800-DIRECTV or 1-800-351-5000

-' + '

-For assistance in other languages, please visit world.att.com.

-' + '

-**Legacy AT&T Consumer** — 1-800-222-0300
+\* The AT&T Family of Companies are those companies that provide voice, video and broadband-related products and/or services domestically and internationally, including the AT&T local and long distance companies, AT&T Corp., AT&T Mobility, DIRECTV, and other subsidiaries or affiliates of AT&T Inc. that provide, design, market, or sell these products and/or services.

-' + 'Customers of the following AT&T family of companies may contact us directly using the following:' + '
+' + ' ' + '

-**AT&T Internet Services** — Customers can manage newsletter subscriptions or other e-mail communications from Yahoo! by modifying their AT&T Yahoo!
-Marketing Preferences.

 '). } function renderDNM() { document.write('